 I'd called him, in my thoughts, arrogant and proud and conceited.
 I'd blamed him for flying into a rage when the falling phonograph had missed his hands in the store.
 But that had been only nerves.
-Faced that had been only nerves.
-Faced with a real test, he hadn't thought about his hands at all.
+Faced with a real test, he hadn't thought about his bonds at all